XanderJS/blogsite/README.md

-# blogsite
+# BlogSite

-Small blog site to update others on what I'm planning on doing
+Small blog site to update others on what I'm planning on doing.